Only have a short time to visit Yosemite National Park and aren’t sure what to do?

 Keep reading for all the details to plan an unforgettable adventure in Yosemite National Park!

-Looking for more tips to plan your trip to Yosemite?
-Check out some of these posts for more inspiration!
+Looking for more tips for your trip to Yosemite?
+Don’t miss these posts!

 Yosemite National Park is open all year, but most visitors choose to come in the warmer months from May to October.
 July and August typically get over 700,000 visitors per month.